Module Catalogue 2023/24

 By the end of the module students will gain:

-• Knowledge of practices and trajectories of Latin American artists.
+• Knowledge of practices, trajectories, and agendas of Latin American artists.

-• Knowledge of art theories and knowledges produced in Latin America.
+• Understanding of art concepts and knowledges produced in Latin America.

 • Awareness of the interrelations of art and socio-political processes in Latin America.